msank00/msank00.github.io/_posts/2020-03-17-blog_606_Survey_residual_network.md

 ----

-# why it's called Residual Network?
+# Why it's called Residual Network?

 Where is the residue?
 It’s time we let the mathematicians within us to come to the surface.
 Let us consider a neural network block, whose input is $x$ and we would like to learn the true distribution $H(x)$.
 Let us denote the difference (or the residual) between this as